openknowledge/workshop-cloud/README.md

    - IAM username: [YOUR ANIMAL]
    - Password: [YOUR ANIMAL PWD]

-After successfully logged in You should see the AWS CLoud main dashboard.
+After successfully logged in you should see the AWS Cloud main dashboard.

-**Note**: Make sure the region in the upper right corner of the browser window is set to "Europe (Frankfurt)" aka eu-central-1.
+**Note**: Make sure the region in the upper right corner of the browser window is set to "Europe (Frankfurt)" aka `eu-central-1`.

 ### Provision EC2 instance

-To provision and launch an EC2 instance we have to call the EC2 service configuration webpage first.
+To provision an EC2 instance we have to call the EC2 service configuration webpage of the AWS management console first.
 There are several ways to do so:

   - use global quick search and lookup for "EC2"
   - select EC2 service from service overview via "compute"